-The report synthesizes and makes public the information organizations decide to communicate regarding the their comitmments and actions in social and environmental areas.
-By doing so, organizations let stakeholders (i.e., everyone interested in an their activities) aware of how they are integrating the principles of sustainable development into their every day operations.
+The report synthesizes and makes public the information organizations decide to communicate regarding their commitments and actions in social and environmental areas.
+By doing so, organizations let stakeholders (i.e., all parties interested in their activities) aware of how they are integrating the principles of sustainable development into their everyday operations.

-What Is The Purpose Of A CSR Report?
+What Is the Purpose of a CSR Report?

 The main intention of a CSR or sustainability report is to improve the transparency of organizations’ activities.
 The goal is twofold:

 On one hand, CSR reports aim to enable companies to measure the impact of their activities on the environment, on society and on the economy (the famous triple-bottom-line).
 In this way, companies can get accurate and insightful data which will help them improve their processes and have a more positive impact in society and in the world.